Rendering, Floating Garden

 Floating Garden is a sanctuary that imagines the garden as a refusal: a refusal to accept the erasure of public care, a refusal to normalize ecological grief without acknowledgment, and to yield land-based access to the logic of extraction.
 Visitors will be invited to slow down, to listen, and to inhabit a space where healing is shared, time is ecological, and wellness becomes something we practice together, carried by water and shared in time.

-We are so grateful to be able to partner with Creative Time; John Thomas Construction; the Medina Triennial; Perkins & Will; RIT School of Architecture and Amanda Reis; and the Urban Soils Institute.
+We are grateful to be able to partner with Creative Time; John Thomas Construction; the Medina Triennial; Perkins & Will; RIT School of Architecture and Amanda Reis; and the Urban Soils Institute.
 Floating Garden has also received generous support from the Elizabeth Firestone Graham Foundation; Guggenheim Foundation; NYSCA; Rockefeller People and Planet Fund; Dana Bourland; Sue and Matt Evans; Linda Reid; LaVon Kellner and Tom Roush; Mike and Josette Taheri; Deanna Viars; Rik van Hemmen.

 Build out of Floating Garden, in progress: